tghorms/hello-world/README.md

 # hello-world
-leaning Github and store new ideas
+learning Github and store new ideas